FAQ

 Is Statnive free?

 Yes.
 The core plugin is free and available on WordPress.org.
-It includes real-time dashboard, traffic sources with automatic channel grouping, geographic analytics, device and browser data, and page analytics with 30-day data retention.
+It includes real-time dashboard, traffic sources with automatic channel grouping, geographic analytics, device and browser data, page analytics, a REST API for programmatic data export, the full WooCommerce Revenue Report (5 KPIs + 7 breakdowns) shipped in v1.0.0, and — as of v1.1.0 — the Ask me!
+Advisor with 116 owner-phrased questions across 10 categories (63 answer today, no AI / no LLM / no third-party API).

 Does Statnive use cookies?